SPL028

 SPL028, or SPL-028, also known as α,α-dideutero-N,N-dimethyltryptamine (D_{2}-DMT), is a psychedelic drug of the tryptamine family which is under development for the treatment of depressive disorders.
 It is the analogue of dimethyltryptamine (DMT) in which the α carbon has been dideuterated.
 SPL028's route of administration is intravenous injection or intramuscular injection.

+Pharmacology

-The drug shows similar pharmacodynamics as DMT in vitro.
+SPL028 shows similar pharmacodynamics as DMT in vitro.
 Relatedly, SPL028 generalized with DMT in rodent drug discrimination tests.
 On the other hand, SPL028 differs from DMT in terms of pharmacokinetics; it is more resistant to metabolism and shows a prolonged duration.
 In a phase 1 clinical trial, SPL-028 by intramuscular injection produced robust psychedelic effects of short duration in humans.

+Research

 SPL028 was originated by Small Pharma and is under development by Cybin.
 Small Pharma was acquired by Cybin in 2023.
 As of February 2024, SPL028 is in phase 1 clinical trials.